akaza8/ai-rfp-system/README.md

 # AI-Powered RFP Management System

+## for quick start jump to the summary section for a quick guide.
 An intelligent full-stack platform that automates the creation, distribution, and evaluation of Requests for Proposals (RFPs) using AI (Perplexity Sonar API), Spring Boot, PostgreSQL, and a React + Vite frontend.

 Key capabilities: